Recognize the need for validation and test sets to preview model performance on unseen data

 In cross-validation, we perform validation splits for each fold in the training set.
 For a dataset with \(K\) folds, we:

-2. Fit the model to training data from every fold other than the validation fold
+Train model of data from every fold other than the validation fold

 The cross-validation error is then the average error across all \(K\) validation folds.
 In the example below, the cross-validation error is the mean of validation errors #1 to #5.